marcoalopez/marcoalopez.github.io/Resume.md

 # *PhD* Marco A. Lopez-Sanchez

-***Short bio***: Marco is a postdoctoral researcher in the Dept. of Geology at University of Oviedo (Spain).
-He received his *Ph.D.* in Geology from the University of Oviedo in 2013 supervised by [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html).
-His thesis dealt with the study of a deep crustal-scale shear zone located in the hinterland of the Iberian massif.
-From 2013 till now, he combined jobs outside academia as Geology teacher and self-employed geology consultant with post-doctoral training in the Sergio Llana-Fúnez research group.
-So far, Marco has participated in four research projects.
+***Short bio***: Marco is a postdoctoral researcher in [Géosciences Montpellier](http://www.gm.univ-montp2.fr/?lang=fr) (Université de Montpellier - France).
+He received his *PhD* in Geology from the University of Oviedo (Spain) in 2013 supervised by Sergio Llana-Fúnez, Alberto Marcos and F. J. Martínez.
+His *PhD* thesis dealt with the study of an ancient crustal-scale shear zone located in the hinterland of the Iberian massif (Variscan orogeny).
+From 2013 till now, he combined jobs outside academia as Geology teacher and self-employed geology consultant with post-doctoral training in the [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) (Oviedo, Spain) research group and, now, in the [Andrea Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) (Montpellier, France) research group.
+So far, Marco has participated in five research projects.

-His research interests range from different aspects of geodynamics, from microscopic to orogen-scale processes.
-Primary interests are rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD techniques, and understanding strain localization in nature.
-He also has academic interests in the geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
-Marco also enjoys doing statistics, scientific computing, and programming to create scientific tools.
+Marco research interests range from different aspects of geodynamics, from microscopic to orogen-scale processes.
+His primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD techniques, and understanding strain localization in nature.
+He also has academic interests in geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
+Marco also enjoys doing scientific computing and programming to create scientific tools.

 ## Personal details

 **Full name**: Marco Antonio López Sánchez

 **Work address**:
-Departamento de Geología
+Géosciences Montpellier
-Universidad de Oviedo
+Université de Montpellier
-Jesús Arias de Velasco s/n
-33005 Oviedo
-Asturias, Spain
-Tel: +34 985 103 120 (work)
+Campus Triolet cc060
+Place Eugène Bataillon
+34095 Montpellier Cedex05
+France
+Tel: *available soon*

-**e-mail**: &&&@geol.uniovi.es (replace **&&&** with **malopez**)
+**e-mail**: &&&@outlook.com (replace **&&&** with **marcoalopez**)

 ### **On the web**